 (3) If it appears to the Registrar that a signature of a party to an instrument or a power of attorney under this Act has not been witnessed in the manner required by subsection (1), the Registrar may, if he thinks fit, register or file and note the instrument or power of attorney if the genuineness of the signature of the party is proved to his satisfaction by a statutory declaration of a person who knows the party and the party’s signature.

-(4) In this section “Australian consular officer” means a person appointed to hold or act in any of the following offices (being an office of the Commonwealth) in a country or place outside the Commonwealth, namely, ambassador, high commissioner, minister, head of mission, commissioner, chargé d’affaires, consul or secretary at an embassy, high commissioner’s office, legation or other post, consular-general, consul, vice-consul, trade commissioner and consular agent.
+(4) In this section Australian consular officer means a person appointed to hold or act in any of the following offices (being an office of the Commonwealth) in a country or place outside the Commonwealth, namely, ambassador, high commissioner, minister, head of mission, commissioner, chargé d’affaires, consul or secretary at an embassy, high commissioner’s office, legation or other post, consular-general, consul, vice-consul, trade commissioner and consular agent.

 [Section 145 inserted by No. 81 of 1996 s.
 87; amended by No. 31 of 1997 s.
 118.]